Tmeister/wp-api-jwt-auth/README.md

 This is the entry point for the JWT Authentication.

-Validates the user credentials, *username* and *password*, and returns a token to use in a future request to the API if the authentication is correct or a error if the authentication fails.
+Validates the user credentials, *username* and *password*, and returns a token to use in a future request to the API if the authentication is correct or error if the authentication fails.

 ####Sample request using AngularJS